There is no difference between refugees and subsidiary protection beneficiaries in relation to the criteria and conditions for family reunification.

 If the unaccompanied child’s family has been traced, the case officer analyses the possibility and the conditions for carrying out family reunification and issues a reasoned decision in this respect.[12]The decision provided may be challenged under the same conditions as a decision delivered by IGI-DAI in the Regular Procedure.[13]

-IGI-DAI shall take, as soon as possible, the necessary measures to trace the unaccompanied child’s family, while protecting his or her best interests.[15]
-The unaccompanied child’s opinion on the tracing of his or her family is taken into account and given the due importance, in relation to his or her age and maturity.[16]
+IGI-DAI shall take, as soon as possible, the necessary measures to trace the unaccompanied child’s family, while protecting their best interests.[14]
+The unaccompanied child’s opinion on the tracing of their family is taken into account and given the due importance, in relation to their age and maturity.[15]

-The data and information collected for the purpose of family tracing are processed in accordance with the principle of confidentiality, especially when the life or physical integrity of a child or his or her close family who have remained in the country of origin is endangered.[17]
+The data and information collected for the purpose of family tracing are processed in accordance with the principle of confidentiality, especially when the life or physical integrity of a child or their close family who have remained in the country of origin is endangered.[16]

-In Galaţi, it was reported that applications made by an unaccompanied minor are assessed slowly.
+In Galaţi, it was reported in 2022 that applications made by an unaccompanied minor are assessed slowly.
 There was a case of a child who applied for family reunification in July 2022 and as of February 2023 she still had not received a decision.
-According to the director the procedure is initiated by the legal representative joinly with the NGO representative.
+According to the director the procedure is initiated by the legal representative jointly with the NGO representative.

 In Rădăuţi, the reunification procedure is triggered by NGOs.
 In 2022, there were six applications made by unaccompanied minors, according to the director.